Employment FAQs

 Taking disciplinary action or terminating an employee can be an extremely delicate matter.
 Consulting with an experienced employment law attorney prior to taking any action can considerably reduce the risk of potential liability.

-What do I do if my employer is harassing me?
+What do I do if my employer or coworker is harassing me?

-In the meantime, employees should keep a detailed record of the date, time, and nature of any harassment they experience in the workplace.
-Employees should also familiarize themselves with the company's employment policy manual.
+In the meantime, employees should keep detailed records of the dates, times, and nature of any harassment they experience in the workplace.
+Employees should also familiarize themselves with the company’s internal employment and harassment policies.

 What do I do if my employer is not giving me meal time?

 California law entitles employees to allowances for meals and breaks.
 An employee who feels he or she is not receiving the breaks to which he or she is entitled should seek advice from an experienced employment litigation attorney.
 A lawyer can evaluate the case and help the employee understand his or her options, which can include filing a lawsuit.
-In the meantime, employees should familiarize themselves with the company's employment policy manual and keep a detailed record of their hours worked and any breaks they received.
+Employees considering filing a claim should familiarize themselves with the company’s employment policies and keep detailed records of their hours worked and any breaks they receive.